Kim Jong Nam case: Detained North Korean to be deported on Friday

 - Posted 02 Mar 2017 13:05

-He will then be deported once he is handed over to immigration authorities.
+He will be deported once he is handed over to immigration authorities.

 Ri is believed to have acted as a driver for four North Korean suspects who are thought to have masterminded and executed the plan to assassinate Kim.